top of page

 Hulk SNES

-Great graphics, uniquely authentic gameplay & varied boss fights featuring Rhino, Absorbing Man, Tyrannus & a recurring rivalry with Abomination has you riding high until the brutally cheap last level against The Leader.
+It has pretty impressive graphics and uniquely authentic gameplay with the use of Bruce Banner.
+The boss fights with Rhino, Absorbing Man, Tyrannus and Abomination are all great and will have you riding high until you reach the brutally cheap last level against The Leader.

 Release: Jun, 1994